bibleexchange/courses/book-of-romans/001_doctrinal/803_patiently-wait-for-the-adoption.md

 ##### Sonship - Manifested Sons

-1. The meaning of Manifested Son’s
+1. The meaning of Manifested Son&apos;s
 a.
 Manifested---apokalupsis,  ap-ok-al'-oop-sis
 Disclosure:--appearing, coming, lighten, be revealed, revelation, To take off the cover.
 b.
 It is a Revelation
 i.
-They are now hidden – in obscurity
+They are now hidden &mdash; in obscurity
 1. Like Israel in Egypt
 2. There is a time for Revelation
 3. Longing for something better